coderoad/coderoad.github.io/_posts/tutorial-docs/2016-01-09-test-runner.md

 }
 ```

+> In order to process the data correctly, CodeRoad overrides the console.log function with another function that parses the output and returns it's proper type.

-Let's look at these three test runner inputs in more detail.
+Let's look at these three test runner keys that are passed into the runner as an object:

-#### 1. testFile
+#### 1. testString

-The absolute path to a file containing all concatenated page tests.
-Call your test framework with this file path.
+A string with all test input.
+This includes unit tests, the user input from the text editor, and some helper functions behind the scenes.

 #### 2. config